nblack33-acc/System-Script/README.md

 # Broken-code
+1. Fork the repo
-Debug and fix the code
+2. Debug the code
+3. Commit the changes